EMDR Therapy at HEARTH Therapy Studios

 Is EMDR right for me?

-If you’ve experienced something that still feels like it lives in your body, affects your emotions, or shows up in your daily life in ways you don’t always understand, EMDR might be a helpful option.
-It can support people with diverse brains and bodies and can be adapted for neurodivergent individuals in safe and affirming ways.
+If you’ve experienced something that still feels like it resides in your body, influences your emotions, or appears in your daily life in ways you don’t always understand, EMDR might be a helpful choice.
+It can support people with diverse brains and bodies and can be tailored for neurodivergent individuals in safe and affirming ways.

 EMDR & Creative Arts Psychotherapy